 Three or more attached residential dwelling units in a single structure, with either shared entrances or shared parking areas.
+Also multiple detached single unit residential structures or duplexes sharing parking areas on a single lot.
 Units are often stacked and at least one or more units does not have its only individual, ground-level entrance.
 An apartment or condo with only two units is classified as a duplex.